In this section

 - Transposition of the great arteries (vessels)

 These and other congenital heart defects can impact physical activity, pregnancy, and other aspects of life as an adult.
+Additionally, our Marfan Syndrome Program is the largest in the state and recognized nationally for its expert care for adults with this rare genetic heart disorder.

 Through our partnership with Froedtert & The Medical College, we offer all the inpatient and outpatient services adults with congestive heart defects may need.
 This includes: